wmay/euc-safety/_guides/abrasion.md

 require skin grafts.
 To prevent it, wear abrasion resistant materials over areas that are likely to slide on the road.

-At slower speeds skateboard and skating pads provide pretty good protection.
+At slower speeds, skate pads provide pretty good protection.
 At higher speeds, as the risks of road rash increase, I recommend switching to either a hard shell armor jacket or a motorcycle street jacket.

 Personally I prefer street jackets because they're specifically designed and certified for street use, though some of the better armor jackets probably